gnivil/SQLAlchemy/README.md

 -----

 ## /api/v1.0/precipitation

-* Convert the query results to a dictionary using date as the key and prcp as the value.
+* Converted the query results to a dictionary using date as the key and prcp as the value
-* Return the JSON representation of your dictionary.
+* Returned the JSON representation of dictionary
 ```python
 @app.route("/api/v1.0/precipitation")
 def precipitation():